tmdgusya/hugo-theme/content/posts/java-byte/index.md

     public abstract void write(int b) throws IOException;
 ```

-This method is one of the interface of OutputStream in Java.
+This method is one of the interfaces of OutputStream in Java.
 There's an important clarification.
 That is a "The byte to be written is the eight low-order bits of the argument given number.
 The 24 high-order bits of **given number are ignored**."

 That means we might going to write the unexpected number to the OutputStream.
 Why does the write method of OutputStream have an argument as **int type, not a byte type** even though they have recognized this problem?